Gum Disease Treatment – Garland, TX

 - Avoid acidic, spicy, cold, and hot foods

-Antibiotic Therapy
+Antibiotic Treatment

 As gum disease progresses, tiny pockets of bacteria can develop along the gumline.
 Instead of cleaning them manually with dental instruments, we can take a gentler approach with the use of a topical antibiotic.
 We can apply medicines, such as tetracycline and doxycycline, directly to the diseased tissues.
 It dries quickly and then spreads throughout the gums over the next few days, eliminating bacteria in even the deepest pockets.